Manage product categories

 AttributeDatatypeDescriptionValue

-You can then change the name and url of the category and then run it to update the respective category.
+You can then change the category’s name and URL and run the request to update it.

 Response codes